Future with BIM

 Research conducted by the Architectural Evangelist indicates that various aspects of Building Information Modeling (BIM) are being explored and developed in order to make BIM an integral part of building technology.

 In fact, firms across the world choose Building Information Modeling (BIM) for its compatibility and interoperability.
 It has been reported that the use of BIM plays a key role in the delivery of projects in terms of saving time and costs efficiently.

 ‘There is a degree of frustration among some Architecture Engineering and Construction (AEC) professionals with the slow adoption of BIM technology by others in the industry.
 While the reasons for this inertia are varied but fairly easy to identify (additional software and hardware costs, retraining, loss of time for work in progress), those who have taken the plunge are well aware of the benefits, particularly in terms of improved efficiency and the increased base of embedded information,’ writes Daniel Lindahl, the principal of Daniel Lindahl Architecture, in the Architectural Evangelist.

 Would you like to get in touch?
-Email us.
+Email us or contact us here

 Maximum Value.
 Achieved.